9x20 Lathe Variable Speed DC Spindle Motor

 speed (145 RPM) to the lower speed range (50 to 150 RPM) of the new drive train, verified that the upgrade

 has higher, low-end torque.
-A characteristic of PM DC motors is that they deliver full torque from 0 RPM.
+A characteristic of PM DC motors is that they deliver full torque at 0 RPM.

 As RPM increases from zero, power climbs very quickly (parabolically), peaking in the mid-speed range.